Data modeling

 Core Parameters

-• name: A unique identifier for the model (no spaces or special characters).
-Name is used internally by Embeddable and Cube to reference the model.
+• name: A unique identifier for the model (no spaces or special characters). name is used internally by Embeddable and Cube to reference the model.
 Updating it once it's in use can potentially break your dashboards.

 • title: An optional, human-readable name that appears in the UI.
 You can change it anytime without impacting the underlying logic.